Hiking & Trekking Tours & Trips in Bhutan

 Sacred trails lead to Tiger's Nest Monastery, perched at 3,120m.
 The route passes through Phobjikha Valley's black-necked crane habitat and ancient paths to Chimi Lhakhang temple.
 A gentle pace suits various abilities while exploring Punakha's historic dzongs.

-Duration 9 days Destinations Paro, Thimphu, Dochula, Punakha, Jakar, Phobjikha Valley Age Range All Ages Welcome Operated in English, German, Italian, Portuguese, French, Spanish, Chinese, Dutch, Russian Physical Rating Easy Distance 166 mi Operator Ramble Advisor From
+Duration 9 days Destinations Paro, Thimphu, Dochula, Punakha, Jakar, Phobjikha Valley Age Range All Ages Welcome Operated in English, German, Italian, Portuguese, French, Spanish, Chinese, Dutch, Russian Physical Rating Easy Distance 166 mi Operator Ramble Advisor From $3,300

-Jen, traveled in December
+Tracy, traveled in October

 What our customers ask about Hiking & Trekking Tours & Trips in Bhutan